matlab-actions/run-command/README.md

 The [Run MATLAB Command](#run-matlab-command) GitHub&reg; action enables you to execute a MATLAB&reg; script, function, or statement on a [GitHub-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) or [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) runner:

 - If you want to use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
-The action uses the first MATLAB version on the runner's path.
+The action uses the first MATLAB version on the runner's system path.

 - If you want to use a GitHub-hosted runner, you must include the [Set Up MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to install MATLAB on the runner.
 Currently, this action is available only for public projects and does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.